point-4ward/ps-date-countdown/info.md

 ## How it works
-This script creates a sensor that a counts down to the next occurrance of a date, like a birthday or anniversary and gives the number of years as an attribute
+This script creates a sensor that a counts down to the next occurrence of a date, like a birthday or anniversary and gives the number of years as an attribute.

+You can optionally reverse the counter so it counts up from the last occurrence of a date, such as when you quit smoking.

 Requires `python_script:` to be enabled in your configuration